Seanba/SuperTiled2Unity/docs/manual/extending-the-importer.rst

 **Custom Importers** are the most powerful way to modify your imported prefabs.
 They give you a place (in code) in the import process where you can completely transform the generated prefab.
 This power does come at a cost though as it requires you to write some code.
-This may be intimidating to people new to computer programming but if your project requires the kind of specialization affored by custom importers then it is highly recommended you invest the time needed to up your coding skills.
+This may be intimidating to people new to computer programming but if your project requires the kind of specialization afforded by custom importers then it is highly recommended you invest the time needed to up your coding skills.

 .. code-block:: csharp